MicrosoftDocs/Advertising-docs/BingAds/hotel-service/get-started.md

 5. Enter the email address of the user to invite.
 The email server must be outlook.com (for example, someone@outlook.com).
 6. Click **Send**

 Bing Ads sends an email invite to the user.
 If the invite doesn’t show up in the inbox, check the Junk Email folder.
-It may take a while to receive the invite.
+It may take a couple of minutes to receive the invite.
 The following steps show how to accept the invitation.

 1. Open the email from Bing Ads with subject line, Invitation to Bing Ads
 2. Click the embedded link